 I mean, let’s get real: If these guys didn’t advise effectively, who the hell are we to think we can do better?
 (And, puhleeese, don’t throw up Kissinger and Nixon as the alternative!)
 Better than advice is more experience with complexity which affords opportunities for rethinking/ redesribing/revising difficulties, that is, to see these difficulties differently and to act differently than before without denying their complexity in the process.

 Third, the litmus test that an issue is overly complexified or overly simplified is whether or not it can be recast in ways that open up fresh options for intervention without gainsaying its complexity.
 If—and yes it is a big “if”—a simplification can be recast as complex in ways that new interventions are now plausible or if the issue thought to be so complex no further action is possible can be recast to show otherwise, then the gist of the matter has been pushed and pulled beyond the current exaggerations.
+To recognize that your account can and should go further is, on the other hand, no exaggeration.

 But how to do this?
 For me there is no better place to start than with the fact humans have always been many-sided, and so must our responses be.
 Examples I’ve used in the past include: